ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 ## Read only mode

-If you want to restrict the current user only to read the document and it's updates but not apply updates him- or herself, you can use the `connection` property in the `onConnect` hooks payload:
+If you want to restrict the current user only to read the document and it's updates but not apply updates him- or herself, you can use the `connection` property in the `onAuthenticate` hooks payload:

 ```typescript
 import { Server } from '@hocuspocus/server'